 Feller describes his time as a youngster jetting across the Atlantic and exploring the US as boring but that was back in the 1970s.
 Dare I say things are a lot different now.
 Children’s needs and wants are much more catered for, as are our expanding families who are looking for more than just the usual sight-seeing and package holidays tours.

-My son got to see an exploding geyser and Northern Lights in Iceland earlier this year, and he loves telling people about that, as well as his first ride on a tuk tuk in Thailand.
+My son got to see an exploding geyser and Northern Lights in Iceland, and he loves telling people about that, as well as his first ride on a tuk-tuk in Thailand.
 He may not remember the finer details in 10 years’ time, but that doesn’t mean these experiences haven’t shaped him in some way.

-However, I do agree with Feller’s points that expensive jaunts around the world aren’t really necessary for young kids – Monkey is just as happy with an ice-cream and a walk along a shingle beach.
+However, I do agree with Feller’s points that expensive jaunts around the world aren’t really necessary for young kids – Monkey is just as happy with an ice-cream and a walk along a beach.
 But although not necessary, it doesn’t mean it shouldn’t be done.
-If families have the means to do so, then pricey expeditions abroad is a lifestyle choice and children will benefit.
+If families have the means to do so, then pricey expeditions abroad is a lifestyle choice and children will benefit whatever the budget.

 Plus there are so many other reasons why travelling – whether it’s far and wide or closer to home – that are beneficial to young children including opening children’s minds and teaching them humility.
 And most importantly, that the world is a big place filled with different people and different cultures.

 I’m proud to say that only recently, one of Monkey’s teachers told me that his knowledge and desire to explore is infectious.
 He is talkative about his adventures and confident in interacting with his peers as well as strangers.
 And I know this is because we have exposed him to so many places already.